piper-of-dawn/KumarsNotes/Diary/journal.md

 # Chapter IV: Aman
 Our paths crossed in the most unexpected way.
-I was the ambitious, driven and the sincere one - a guy with a plan who always knew where he was going (or atleast he thought he knew).
+I was the ambitious, driven and the sincere one - a guy with a plan who always knew where he was going (or at-least he thought he knew).
 Aman was the opposite.
 He had no plan.
-He just lived the flow.
-He was this happy kid who just lived in the moment.
 I saw world through the lens of objective logical reality.
 Aman saw the world as a continuum of subjective and abstract emotions.
 Trust me!
 Aman was like one those guys I would never want to hangout with.

+But there was something intriguing.
+He just lived the flow.
+He was this happy kid who just lived in the moment.
+He laughed hard and laughed with me.
+He carried on life with a nimble ease, even when life wasn't.
 We have experienced the roller-coaster of life together.
 The times when we had no money and the times when we had a lot of money.
-He carried life easily even when life wasn't easy.
+The times we dreamt of a life together, the time I abruptly left for another country.
+I sometimes wonder “Where does it all lead?
+What will become of us?
+Maybe it leads to each other.
+We become ourselves.